 Nebraska's state senators will likely make a final decision about a new prison in 2022.
-Before then, they need to hear from Nebraskans who want smart justice reform, not more iron and concrete.
+They need to hear from Nebraskans who want smart justice reform, not historic spending on more iron and concrete.

-- Despite decades of construction and an ever-increasing budget, Nebraska’s prison system is the second-most overcrowded in the nation.
+- Despite decades of construction and an ever-increasing budget, Nebraska’s prison system is among the most overcrowded in the nation.
 Some facilities are holding between 2-3x as many people as they were designed for.

 - Notably, crime has fallen over the last 20 years while our prison population has spiked.
 In an effort to keep up, state spending on our prisons has outpaced growth in other major state funding areas and overall budget growth.